cortex-js/cortexjs.io/src/docs/compute-engine.md

   }
 </script>
 ```
+The UMD version is also available as `dist/compute-engine.min.js`

+### Other Versions

+A non-minified module, `compute-engine.esm.js`, is also available, which may
+be useful for debugging.

 ## Dictionaries

 Expressions reference symbols and functions that are defined in dictionaries.

-By default, new instances of the Compute Engine include a robust set of
+By default, new `ComputeEngine` instances include a robust set of
 functions and symbols, grouped in several dictionaries.

 <div class=symbols-table>